-Bullying: The Haralson County School District prohibits conduct which may be construed as bullying.

-Bullying definition (O.C.G.A.
-20-2-751.4)

-(a) As used in this Code section, the term "bullying" means an act which occurs on school property, on school vehicles, at designated school bus stops, or at school related functions or activities, or by use of data or software that is accessed through a computer, computer system, computer network, or other electronic technology of a local school system, that is: (1) Any willful attempt or threat to inflict injury on another person, when accompanied by an apparent present ability to do so; (2) Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm; or (3) Any intentional written, verbal, or physical act, which a reasonable person would perceive as being intended to threaten, harass, or intimidate, that: (A) Causes another person substantial physical harm within the meaning of Code Section 16-5-23.1 or visible bodily harm as such term is defined in Code Section 16-5-23.1; (B) Has the effect of substantially interfering with a student's education; (C) Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or (D) Has the effect of substantially disrupting the orderly operation of the school.
+The Haralson County School District prohibits conduct which may be construed as bullying (O.C.G.A.
+20-2-751.4).
+As used in this code section, the term "bullying" means an act which occurs on school property, on school vehicles, at designated school bus stops, or at school-related functions or activities, or by use of data or software that is accessed through a computer, computer system, computer network, or other electronic technology of a local school system, that is:

+- 1. Any willful attempt or threat to inflict injury on another person when accompanied by an apparent present ability to do so - 2.
+Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm - 3.
+Any intentional written, verbal, or physical act, which a reasonable person would perceive as being intended to threaten, harass, or intimidate that: - A. Causes another person substantial physical harm within the meaning of Code Section 16-5-23.1 or visible bodily harm as such term is defined in Code Section 16-5-23.1 - B. Has the effect of substantially interfering with a student's education - C. Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment - D. Has the effect of substantially disrupting the orderly operation of the school

-Georgia Compulsory Attendance: § 20-2-690.1.
-Mandatory education for children between ages six and 16 (a) Mandatory attendance in a public school, private school, or home school program shall be required for children between their sixth and sixteenth birthdays.
+Georgia Compulsory Attendance § 20-2-690.1.

+Mandatory attendance in a public school, private school, or home school program shall be required for children between their sixth and sixteenth birthdays.
 Such mandatory attendance shall not be required where the child has successfully completed all requirements for a high school diploma.
-For additional requirements under O.C.G.A.§ 20-2-690.1., please see local school attendance administrators.
+For additional requirements, see code O.C.G.A.§ 20-2-690.1.

+Threats of Violence

-Threats of Violence: The Haralson County School District will not tolerate threats of violence toward persons or property, whether the threat is made in seriousness or in jest.
-Any comment, statement, threat, situation, or condition that indicates the possibility of becoming a life-threatening situation is a serious matter, and will be investigated and dealt with accordingly.
+The Haralson County School District will not tolerate threats of violence toward persons or property, whether the threat is made in seriousness or in jest.
+Any comment, statement, threat, situation, or condition that indicates the possibility of becoming a life-threatening situation is a serious matter and will be investigated and dealt with accordingly.

-Sexual Conduct and Criminal Penalties: The General Assembly of Georgia requires that this code of conduct include language encouraging parents and guardians to inform their children of the consequences, including potential criminal penalties, of underage sexual conduct and crimes for which a minor can be tried as an adult.
+Sexual Conduct and Criminal Penalties

+The General Assembly of Georgia requires that this code of conduct includes language encouraging parents and guardians to inform their children of the consequences, including potential criminal penalties, of underage sexual conduct and crimes for which a minor can be tried as an adult.

+Private Property

-Private Property: The school and the Haralson County School District discourage bringing valuable private property items to school; will not be held accountable for lost or stolen private property; and will not investigate thefts of personal property to the extent that the investigation substantially interferes with the educational mission of the school.
+HCSD discourages bringing valuable private property items to school; will not be held accountable for lost or stolen private property; and will not investigate thefts of personal property to the extent that the investigation substantially interferes with the educational mission of the school.
 Personal items brought to school will be at the owner's risk.

+Instigating Rule Violations

-Instigating Rule Violations: A student shall not advise, counsel, urge, encourage, incite, cause or attempt to cause any other person to engage in a prohibited act or violate the school's student handbook, this Code of Conduct, or any Haralson County Board of Education policy.
+A student shall not advise, counsel, urge, encourage, incite, cause or attempt to cause any other person to engage in a prohibited act or violate the school's student handbook, this Code of Conduct, or any Haralson County Board of Education policy.

+False Reporting

-False Reporting: The General Assembly of Georgia requires that this code of conduct include language regarding falsifying, misrepresenting, omitting, or erroneously reporting information regarding instances of alleged inappropriate behavior by a teacher, administrator, or other school employee toward a student.
-Such false reporting may be punishable by law and is punishable by this Code of Conduct.
-See Rule 5.
+The General Assembly of Georgia requires that this code of conduct includes language regarding falsifying, misrepresenting, omitting, or erroneously reporting information regarding instances of alleged inappropriate behavior by a teacher, administrator, or other school employees toward a student.
+Such false reporting may be punishable by law and is punishable by this code of conduct.